amichai-bd/riscv-multi-core-lotr/apps/scripts/README.txt

 2."-n" to compile the C file with default linker.
 	create an S file only for c program, an elf file only for c program and sv file

-3."-s" to compile a S file using the gpc linker.
+3."-s" to compile an S file using the gpc linker.
 	create an elf file for the full linked program and sv file

 program :